devobsessed/revitedocs/docs/index.md

 ---
 title: What is ReviteDocs?
-description: A VitePress-style documentation generator built with Vite and React
+description: A modern documentation generator built with Vite and React
 ---

 ReviteDocs is a modern documentation generator that combines the simplicity of markdown with the power of React components.
 Built on Vite for lightning-fast development and optimized production builds.